-While most of France is nominally Catholic, most of them do not attend church on a regular basis.
+While most of France is nominally Catholic, most of them do not attend church regularly.
 While the country is also famously secular, some facets of religious life remain as strong as ever.
-Expect most places to be closed on Sundays, including museums, almost all shops and even many restaurants.
+Expect most places to be closed on Sundays, including museums, almost all shops, and many restaurants.
 Especially if you are traveling especially to a rural restaurant, they may be closed on a Sunday.
-Make sure that your destination is open before you plan on going.
+Make sure that your destination is open before you plan ongoing.
 Those restaurants that are open Sundays will typically be closed on Mondays.

-However, Sunday is a great day to visit a church, including some of the country’s historical cathederals.
+However, Sunday is a great day to visit a church, including some of the country’s historical cathedrals.

-France is full of museums and historic monuments.
-While everyone has heard of The Louvre, home to the Mona Lisa, Venus de Milo and some of the world’s most iconic works of art, there are many more museums to see in the country.
-Please be advised that even though many of the most popular museums do not require reservations, at times it might be very difficult to enter without one.
+France is full of museums and historical monuments.
+While everyone has heard of The Louvre, home to the Mona Lisa, Venus de Milo, and some of the world’s most iconic works of art, many more museums are to see in the country.
+Please be advised that even though many of the most popular museums do not require reservations, at times, it might be tough to enter without one.

-You will find historic monuments throughout France.
+You will find historical monuments throughout France.
 Some date from Roman times and even before, up until modern monuments.

+It isn’t only a question of football instead of American football.
 Frenchmen love their sports, but in a very different way than they do in America.
-It isn’t only a question of like football instead of American football.
 They like it differently.
 Do not expect to see people walking around with FC Nantes gear, but if the national team is playing, little more will happen in the country that day.
 France has won the world cup and European championships many times, and the events are national events.

 The French also love many sports that are considered esoteric in the United States.
-While cycling is a very popular sport in the United States, it isn’t a spectator sport.
-Not so in France, as the Tour de France is the world’s premiere cycling event, inspiring events like the Giro d’Italia and multi stage competitions around the world.
+While cycling is a trendy sport in the United States, it isn’t a spectator sport.
+Not so in France, as the Tour de France is the world’s premier cycling event, inspiring events like the Giro d’Italia and multi-stage competitions around the world.

-If you like to travel, France is well served by many low cost airlines.
+If you like to travel, France is well served by many low-cost airlines.
 If you want to visit the UK, you can also go by train or ferry.
-Unlike most international flights, you can usually find the best deals directly from the websites of the low cost airlines and not from sites like Expedia or Kayak.
-Almost every country in Europe will have at least one low cost airline with direct flights to France.
+Unlike most international flights, you can usually find the best deals directly from the websites of low-cost airlines and not from sites like Expedia or Kayak.
+Almost every country in Europe will have at least one low-cost airline with direct flights to France.